 Why?
-Glutathione (and “reduced glutathione”) taken in an oral capsule is subject to digestion in the stomach and small intestines.
+Glutathione (and “reduced glutathione”) when taken in an oral capsule is subject to digestion in the stomach and small intestines.
 There may be some absorption of glutathione intact from the intestines and this may help the liver somewhat, but the small peptide molecule cannot enter the blood stream or the body cells intact.
 It gets metabolized to form L-cystine (two molecules of L-cysteine bound together) before being taken into our cells.

 In one animal study the researchers showed reduction on artheriosclerosis.
 “We… conclude that liposomal glutathione possesses anti-oxidative and anti-atherogenic properties towards lipoproteins and macrophages, leading to attenuation of atherosclerosis development.”3

 Other published studies showed that liposomal glutathione is effective in providing maintenance of intracellular glutathione.
-The researchers in one study concluded that “a liposomal preparation of GSH (glutathione) is 100-fold more potent than non-liposomal-GSH in providing substrates for maintenance of intracellular glutathione in neuronal cells and provides complete protection of neurons in a model of Parkinson’s disease.”
+The researchers in one study concluded that “a liposomal preparation of GSH (glutathione) is 100-fold more potent than non-liposomal-GSH in providing substrates for maintenance of intracellular glutathione in neuronal cells and provides complete protection of neurons in a model of Parkinson’s disease.”4

 Other Supplements Helpful?

 Taking the cysteine as N-acetyl cysteine (NAC) is a very effective way of increasing glutathione levels because it is the amino acid that often limits the production.
 Provision of L-cysteine within the cell is all that is needed to increase glutathione synthesis, and NAC does this efficiently at a lower financial cost than liposomal glutathione supplements.